 You can get Prometheus data flowing in New Relic with just a few simple steps.
 If you don't already have an account, you can sign up for New Relic right now.

 This page covers basic setup for the remote write integration, as well as a few common troubleshooting topics.
-For information on high availability integration, see the Prometheus High Availability resource.
+For information on integrating Prometheus servers in a high availability (HA) configuration, see the Prometheus High Availability resource.

 Set up the integration